 Number and condition of Insane Poor for many years unknown.

 It seems clear, therefore, that for many years a large proportion of the Insane Poor in this country must have altogether escaped the observation both of the Government and of the public.
-Their numbers were not known, with any degree of correctness, even in their own Counties or Parishes; their condition apparently creating no inquiry or interest, and in 1827.
+Their numbers were not known, with any degree of correctness, even in their own Counties or Parishes; their condition apparently creating no inquiry or interest, except amongst a few benevolent individuals.